metatensor/Workshop-spring-2025/training-custom-models/part-1-gap/README.md

 The printed log file also saved to the outputs file.
 Open `./outputs` and inspect the files.
 The output of each training run is stored in timestamped directories.

 Inspect `train.log`.
-Important set up information and try to extract informations like
+Important set up information and try to extract information.
+Some hints:

 1. What targets did the training include.
 Energies?
 Forces?
 Stress?
 1. What are chemical elements the model includes?